mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 ```

 (Note that C++ doesn't allow template virtual methods --- not because it's not
-possible within the language, but rather because the maintainers are too lazy
+possible within the language semantics and syntax, but rather because the
-to add it --- so your options are a little bit more limited there.
-Basically,
+maintainers are too lazy to add it --- so doing this faithfully requires a bit
-`accept` is not allowed because of this.
-But we'll discuss a method to get
-around this later.)
+more creativity)

 Now, if your language has dynamic dispatch or subclass polymorphism, you can
 actually do a different encoding, instead of the tagged union.
 This will work